 07.01 General Public Disclosure Exemptions

 Except for report enclosures containing exempt information, all final inspection reports will be routinely disclosed to the public.
 Information that should not appear in an inspection report is described in 10 CFR 2.390, “Public inspections, exemptions, requests for withholding,” and 10 CFR 9.17, “Agency records exempt from public disclosure.”
-Management Directive 8.8, Management of Allegations, addresses the manner in which an inspection report may be used to document allegation follow up activities.
+Management Directive 8.8, “Management of Allegations,” addresses the manner in which an inspection report may be used to document allegation follow up activities.
 Inspection Manual Chapter 0620, “Inspection Documents and Records,” provides guidance on acquisition and control of NRC records, including inspection-related documents.
-The NRC only releases sensitive-unclassified information such as safeguards information, official use only, and proprietary information in accordance with instructions from the Office of Administration, Division of Facilities Security.
+The NRC only releases sensitive-unclassified information such as safeguards information, official use only, and proprietary information in accordance with instructions from the Office of Administration, Division of Facilities and Security.

 07.02 Release of Investigation-Related Information

-When an inspector accompanies an investigator on an investigation, the inspector shall not release the investigation report .
-This information is exempt from disclosure as provided by 10 CFR 9.17,
+When an inspector accompanies an investigator on an investigation, the inspector shall not release the investigation report, nor their individual input to the investigation report, to the public.
+This information is exempt from disclosure as provided by 10 CFR 9.17, “Agency Records Exempt from Public Disclosure,” and must not be circulated outside the NRC without specific approval of the Chairman (Refer to OI Policy Statement 23).

 END